 Why store green coffee beans?

-Coffee-Reserves realized early on that their beans aren’t just good quality and priced well, but by packaging them for long-term storage, the beans can become an important part of a family’s food storage pantry.
+By packaging green coffee beans for long-term storage, the beans can become an important part of a family’s food storage pantry.
 For non-coffee lovers, they make a great item for barter as well.

 Latest posts by The Survival Mom (see all)